Have travel agencies forgotten that it’s a competition?

 You might have learned nothing new from this article.

-You might already know that legacy systems do not allow you to optimize sufficiently and take your business to the next level.
+You already know that legacy systems do not allow you to optimize sufficiently and take your business to the next level.
 You might also be aware that your customers expect experiences that you’re not able to deliver.
 You might even know that it’s a matter of having the right technology if you wish to meet these expectations.

 Guess what?
 None of that is true.